 This statement is released in compliance with section 54 of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act of 2010 (SB 657).
-It constitutes our statement for the financial year January - December 2021, but includes some action taken before 2021 and up to June 2022.
-Our previous Statements released before 2021 can be found here.
+It constitutes our statement for the financial year January - December 2022, but includes some action taken before 2022.
+Our previous Statements released before 2022 can be found <a href="https://example.com/here.com/he